Fuji Outdoor

 1-Day Mt.
 Fuji Climb: Guided Tours from Tokyo & Gotemba

 Everything Included for Your Mt.
 Fuji Day Trip: Experience a seamless adventure with our guided 1-day Mt.
 Fuji tours.
-Choose convenient pickup near Shinjuku Station in Tokyo or meet us at our office just outside Gotemba Station.
+Choose a convenient pick-up near Shinjuku Station in Tokyo or meet us at our office just outside Gotemba Station.

 Your 1-Day Mt.
 Fuji Itinerary (Long Day Adventure):